-Get to Know Your Customers Day is celebrated on January 15, April 16, July 16, and October 15.
-This day is the perfect opportunity to let your customers know you appreciate them through your marketing.
-Although you should be making an effort everyday to recognize your customers, take advantage of this day to showing customers a little extra love for their support.
+National Small Business Week is celebrated May 5-11, and this week is the perfect opportunity to let your customers know you appreciate them through your marketing.
+Although you should be making an effort everyday to recognize your customers, take advantage of this week to showing customers a little extra love for their support.

 Use some of these ideas to let customers know that you appreciate them.
 Customers will also understand their importance to the success of your business.
 The root of a successful business is strong relationships with those that support it so let your customers know you are grateful for them!

 The easiest way to give back to your customers is to offer a special discount or promotion just for them.
 Send out an email newsletter letting them know that you want to show your appreciation to those that support you throughout the year.
 The purpose of your email should be obvious when your customers see it so check out these examples of email subject lines for thank you and customer appreciation emails.

 In a heartfelt and personal note, explain your gratitude and then offer a desirable discount or a free offer.
 Bakeries can hand out free cookies, restaurants can offer a special dessert, and professional services like cleaning companies can offer a discount on the next service.

 In addition to sending out an email newsletter, post something on social media to thank your customers.
 You can even mention that customers will be getting a special discount in their inboxes.
 This will encourage people to sign up for your newsletters to get exclusive offers and deals.